bdg-ee/csv_to_splunk_kvstore/Readme.md

 ## Setup

 Setup is pretty simple
-1. Use python >= 3.7, and install the moduless in `requirements.txt`.
+1. Use python >= 3.7, and install the modules in `requirements.txt`.
 2. Set desired values in the configuration file.
-The file must be in the `*.ini`. format that can be read by python's `configparser`.
+The file must be in the `*.ini` format that can be read by python's `configparser`.
 By default the script reads from `splunk_kvstore.ini`.
 3. The input file to create the kvstore from (specified in the configuration file) must be a valid `*.csv` file and located in same directory as the script